 ImgEmbed uses a pay-per-view (CPM) model and website owner need to pay anywhere between $1-$10 per 1,000 impressions (the price is set by the photograph owner) once they exceed the free quota of 10,000 impressions (per image).

-To give you an example, this photograph of the iconic Empire State Building in New York was found on ImgEmbed.
-There are no upfront costs and I will charged $3 CPM only if this blog post becomes popular and crosses 10,000 page views, else the image is free.
+To give you an example, this photograph of the New York city was found on ImgEmbed.
+There are no upfront costs for embedding the image and I will be charged $3 CPM only if this blog post becomes popular and crosses 10,000 page views, else the image is free.

 Sell your Instagram, Flickr, Picasa and Facebook Photos